neil90/DB-UC-Demo/README.md

 * Have Brand new Databricks Workspace
 * Databricks Account Admin
 * Create AWS IAM Roles and Policies
+* No existing UC Metastore, UC Metastore that script creates is defaulted to primary
+* Have a group of users whom wish to try out UC and also ingest data from outside S3 bucket

 ## Walkthrough
 In this script we do the following(summary, see comments in main.tf for more detail) ->